U.S. retailer launches global supply chain capability in record time

 Finally, a third Protiviti team tackled the challenge of distribution.
 Although distribution is intrinsically process-intensive, this work also included heavy technology and people components (i.e., training).
 Given the effort’s tight time frame, the company opted to outsource distribution to a fourth-party logistics provider (4PL), who would manage third-party logistics providers (3PLs).

-The company tapped Protiviti’s expertise to create an RFP for the 4PL, analyze the responses, assemble the contract and manage the relationship.
+The company tapped Protiviti’s expertise to create an RFP for the 4PL, analyse the responses, assemble the contract and manage the relationship.
 The evaluation of potential 4PL partners was particularly crucial because they needed to be able to scale operations when the company was ready to increase the number of imported parts and expand the number of markets and service centers receiving those parts.

-After an extensive review of the RFPs, the company selected a 4PL, conducted the negotiations and finalized the contract.
+After an extensive review of the RFPs, the company selected a 4PL, conducted the negotiations and finalised the contract.
 The Protiviti team developed specifications to ensure that the 4PL’s facilities would meet the projected parts demand in each market.
 They also helped train the distribution center staff on all management processes for the company’s products, from both an inventory and a sales perspective.

 Protiviti also led the effort to align the IT functions of the company and the 4PL provider to ensure the two systems could work together.
-This systems integration required several tricky application program interfaces (APIs) as well as vigilant attention to data management and data quality.
+This systems integration required several tricky application programme interfaces (APIs) as well as vigilant attention to data management and data quality.

 Work Stream 4: Systems Development

 Lacking enough time to select and implement an off-the-shelf system to support the new business, the company drove an effort to build system capabilities internally as a near-term solution.
-The plan was to expand current system capabilities and functionality and leverage the capabilities of supply chain partners through integration and customizations.
+The plan was to expand current system capabilities and functionality and leverage the capabilities of supply chain partners through integration and customisations.
 Protiviti assumed responsibility for tying all components of the project together into a cohesive and coordinated plan.
 The Protiviti team supported the system development by defining and documenting requirements, defining test scripts and participating in user acceptance testing activities, supporting legacy data cleanup and migration, and documenting procedures within the new systems.

 Timely Completion and a Big Boost to the Bottom Line